axiros/docutools/src/lcdoc/mkdocs/lp/plugs/python/pyplugs/mpl_pyplot/docs/index.md

 - The plot is created as svg directly into your html site directory, i.e. will not show up within your docs tree.
-- If for some reason you cannot create the svg on the system where you build your docs:
+- If for some reason you can *not* create the svg on the system where you build your docs:

     1. supply a `fn` (filename) argument to the show function, relative to your page, e.g.
        `show(plt, fn='img/myplot')`.
 This will result in the plot created within your docs dir, so